API Reference

 A copy of the input merged settings updated with the values from settings.

-typed_settings.dict_utils.flat2nested(merged_settings: Dict[str, LoadedValue]) Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+typed_settings.dict_utils.flat2nested(merged_settings: dict[str, LoadedValue]) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Convert the flat merged_settings to a nested settings dict.